Introduction

 Guideline on the merger from the case

-• In case of a merger between telecommunication companies, prior approval has to be obtained from the Ministry of Posts, Telecommunications and Information Technology (MOPT) acting upon BTRC’s recommendation before the merger may take place under a proposed scheme of amalgamation (section 37 of Bangladesh Telecommunication Regulation Act 2001 (BTR Act)).
+- In case of a merger between telecommunication companies, prior approval has to be obtained from the Ministry of Posts, Telecommunications and Information Technology (MOPT) acting upon BTRC’s recommendation before the merger may take place under a proposed scheme of amalgamation (section 37 of Bangladesh Telecommunication Regulation Act 2001 (BTR Act)).

-• The BTR Act makes it imperative under section 37(2) for the MOPT’s prior approval to be secured as per the BTRC’s recommendation.
+- The BTR Act makes it imperative under section 37(2) for the MOPT’s prior approval to be secured as per the BTRC’s recommendation.

-• The BTR Act does not specifically provide the objective standards against which the BTRC may gauge the sufficiency of the scheme.
+- The BTR Act does not specifically provide the objective standards against which the BTRC may gauge the sufficiency of the scheme.

-• The court is apprised of the BTRC’s need to evaluate the scheme from a development and welfare perspective, ascertain the extent to which the scheme may contribute to the efficiency of the domestic telecommunication system and its effect on consumer rights in terms of charges imposed, and access, quality, and variety of services available deter unfair practices of operators to secure and promote healthy competition, ensure market accessibility of new operators, etc.
+- The court is apprised of the BTRC’s need to evaluate the scheme from a development and welfare perspective, ascertain the extent to which the scheme may contribute to the efficiency of the domestic telecommunication system and its effect on consumer rights in terms of charges imposed, and access, quality, and variety of services available deter unfair practices of operators to secure and promote healthy competition, ensure market accessibility of new operators, etc.

-• In this case, the court has directed BTRC to conclude the expert evaluation by seeking opinions from other mobile operators and to conduct a public hearing.
+- In this case, the court has directed BTRC to conclude the expert evaluation by seeking opinions from other mobile operators and to conduct a public hearing.
 In addition, BTRC has also been directed to ensure that its recommendations are forwarded to the MPOT.

-• The court also needs to consider the range and diversity of interests that fall to be impacted by the proposed merger.
+- The court also needs to consider the range and diversity of interests that fall to be impacted by the proposed merger.
 The significance, therefore, of a whole host of factors like the social and economic effect of such merger, accruals to government revenue through spectrum auction, employment security, share pricing in the amalgamated company, etc. are not lost in this court even at this preliminary stage of application admission.

-• Generally, in the case of merger and amalgamation, the issue of employment security and employee interests is given priority of consideration to gauge the acceptability of any merger plan.
-This case proves no exception in that regard.
-The University of Dhaka Expert Report, emphasizes the retention of service of employees of both entities in the amalgamated company, in particular, as well as devising a Voluntary Retirement Scheme (VRS) for them.
-With regard to the latter, the expert report recommends that employees desiring to leave their jobs shall be offered a VRS ‘’following policy clearance by BTRC and all relevant government bodies making not only the decision on allowing VRS but also developing the detailed framework for its implementation based on a review of the practice of national and international organizations having similar options. ‘’ There is, therefore, a clear implication in such a report of the need for detailed elaboration of a retirement scheme as a necessary corollary to the scheme’s implementation.
+- About the latter, the expert report recommends that employees desiring to leave their jobs shall be offered a VRS ‘’following policy clearance by BTRC and all relevant government bodies making not only the decision on allowing VRS but also developing the detailed framework for its implementation based on a review of the practice of national and international organizations having similar options. ‘’ There is, therefore, a clear implication in such a report of the need for detailed elaboration of a retirement scheme as a necessary corollary to the scheme’s implementation.

-• In this case, the court is of the view that there is no reason why Airtel’s workforce, and indeed this court, may not insist upon a properly and fairly devised VRS/VSS to be firmly put into place at the earliest in order that any given airtel employee has an existing option in hand from the effective date onwards to make a considered decision whether to be a participant or not of this amalgamation exercise.
+- In this case, the court is of the view that there is no reason why Airtel’s workforce, and indeed this court, may not insist upon a properly and fairly devised VRS/VSS to be firmly put into place at the earliest so that any given airtel employee has an existing option in hand from the effective date onwards to make a considered decision whether to be a participant or not of this amalgamation exercise.
 As deduced by this court, a severance or retirement plan is firmly entrenched at the very outset.

-• The court has also directed that an additional certified copy of this Judgment and Order, is to be served on BIDA to facilitate the absorption of Airtel’s expatriate workforce within the amalgamated company through the issuance or renewal of relevant work permits.
+- The court has also directed that an additional certified copy of this Judgment and Order is to be served on BIDA to facilitate the absorption of Airtel’s expatriate workforce within the amalgamated company through the issuance or renewal of relevant work permits.

 LEGAL ADVICE ON MERGER AND ACQUISITION AT CLP

-Phone:+8801700920980. +8801947470606.
+E-mail:info@counselslaw.com Phone:+8801700920980. +8801947470606.
 Address: House 39, Road 126 (3rd Floor) Islam Mansion, Gulshan 1, Dhaka.